Return to Parts of Speech

 Modals

-MODAL VERBS Modals (also called modal verbs, modal auxiliary verbs, modal auxiliaries) are special verbs which behave irregularly in English.
+MODAL VERBS Modals (also called modal verbs, modal auxiliary verbs, modal auxiliaries) are special verbs that behave irregularly in English.
 They are different from normal verbs like “work, play, visit…” They give additional information about the function of the main verb that follows it.
 They have a great variety of communicative functions.
 They don’t use …

 Phrasal Verbs